Kami/django-encrypted-settings/README.md

 # Django Encrypted Settings

-Thin wrapper around Python keyczar bindings which allows you to manage and use encrypted settings with your Django app.
+Thin wrapper around Python keyczar bindings which allows you to manage and use encrypted settings in your Django app.

 For more information on how Keyczar works and how to mange keys, visit the official website at http://www.keyczar.org/.